mazek/nsnotifier/README.md

-Simple notifier for Mac OS X. It grabs data from pebble endpoint on nightscout site and show it as notification on desktop vie notify() command.
+Simple notifier for Mac OS X. It grabs data from pebble endpoint on nightscout site and shows it as notification on desktop vie notify() command.

-There is no installer at the omment but there is also good news - it's ultra simple.
+There is no installer at the moment but there is also good news - it's ultra simple.
 You've got two files: "com.nightscout.notifier.plist" and "nsnotifier.py".
 To install this "software" all You have to is:

 Edit __nsnotifier.py__ top variables: